lillieatwork/ember-101/manuscript/hands-on.md

 });
 ~~~~~~~~

 **Ember.computed**?
-That's new! ember allows us to create functions
+That's new!
+Ember allows us to create functions
 that will be treated as properties.
 These are called computed
 properties.
 In our example, **isValid** is a **computed property**
 that depends on the properties **model.email**, **model.firstName**,